ajm143/ajm143.github.io/_posts/people/2019-10-01-Andrea_Iliceto.md

 ---

-I am a PhD student in the Morris Group working in the School of Metallurgy and Materials at The University of Birmingham.
-I carry out computational-based research on Metal Organic Frameworks using various approaches and tools, the main one being CASTEP, a density-functional theory package.
+I am a PhD student in the Morris Group working in the School of Metallurgy and Materials at the University of Birmingham.
+I carry out DFT research on strongly correlated materials, focusing  on metal-organic frameworks [such as CrCl2(pym)] and quantum spin liquids [such as Barlowite].

 During my previous studies, I completed an integrated Master’s Degree at the University of York in Theoretical Physics.
 My Master’s dissertation project focused on atomistic spin dynamics simulations of magnetoresistive random access memory.